simeg/commentective/README.md

 | Rust       |     ✔️    |
 | Scala      |     ✔️    |

-Got a request for a different language?
+Got a request for a language?
 [Submit an issue!](https://github.com/simeg/commentective/issues/new)

+# Contribute :zap:

+Want to contribute to this project?
+A backlog is kept in the [issues](https://github.com/simeg/commentective/issues), just take your pick.